How Barometric Pressure Affects a Hurricane’s Strength

 When acrobats climb in higher and higher tiers, the man at the bottom of the formation feels greater and greater weight.
 So it is with air.
 The outer atmosphere places pressure on the gas molecules closest to the Earth, compressing the air at the bottom with its bulk.
 Air’s gas molecules are squished closer together, making the air denser and heavier.

-A falling air pressure generally means an approaching storm in the next 12 to 24 hours.
-The farther the barometric pressure drops, the more intense the storm.
+A falling air pressure generally means there is an approaching storm that will arrive within the next 12 to 24 hours.
+The farther the barometric pressure drops, the stronger the storm.

-Barometric Pressure in Hurricanes
+Barometric Hurricane Pressure

 Meteorologists gauge not only the intensity but also the cycling of a tropical event by the drops or rises in air pressure and wind speeds.